DeepthiJayasinghe/Get_Started_with_Bootstrap/README.md

 # Get_Started_with_Bootstrap

-I've analyzed your Bootstrap project.
 This is a landing page for a fullstack development bootcamp with a clean, responsive layout using Bootstrap 5.3.8.
-Here's what I found:

 ## Structure Overview